 Search for tours & tour packages all over Iceland

-Extreme Iceland offers all sorts of Iceland tours and travel packages with varied duration, where we have bundled together some of our most popular tours and activities.
+Extreme Iceland offers tours and travel packages with varied duration, where we have bundled together some of our most popular tours and activities.
 The packages depart from Reykjavik, and do not include accommodation.
 Save up to 15% on popular tours by booking our tour bundles.

 If you’re looking for an unforgettable travel experience, visiting Iceland is highly recommended!
 The panoramic views are legendary, regardless of the season.
 No wonder Iceland is one of the world’s most popular travel destinations today.

 With a wide range of attractions, this unique island nation is absolutely worth a visit.
 Unmatched nature, inspiring adventures, rich culture and a charming atmosphere await you.
 You’ll find incredible landscapes, active volcanoes, blue glaciers, stunning waterfalls and much more!

 Explore the fabled South Coast, where you’ll find Iceland’s most famous waterfalls and black sand beaches.
 Tour the famous Golden Circle route, where you can experience the pure power of the Earth.
 See geysers erupting, walk between the continents, and visit Iceland’s most breathtaking waterfalls.

 Get the most out of your vacation in Iceland.
 Extreme Iceland offers travel packages of all kinds.
 Here you can find some general information useful for planning a visit to Iceland.
 Don't hesitate to contact our travel specialists if you have any questions.